7velboy7/WebApplication3/README.md

 # WebApplication3

 ## This Project was created for better understanding of how Web API works.
-I try to make a copy of ukrainin online store called ROZETKA
+I try to make a copy of ukrainian online store called ROZETKA
 ---